HC-TT & STEREO FIELD TIPS

 Please note that certain electronic devices will create interference when near the HC-TT.

-It's recommended that devices such as phones, laptops, and ipads with Wi-Fi not be closer than 1-2 feet away.
+It's recommended that devices such as phones, laptops, and ipads with not be closer than 1-2 feet away.

 Holding your computer phone in one hand open your email and refresh to see if any new exciting emails have arrived.
 (Turn down your speakers!)
 Keep refreshing over and over while moving the phone over the top of the HC-TT.
-You will find sweet spots where the signal is very loud and detailed.
+You can find sweet spots where the signal is very loud and detailed.
 Maybe run these results through FX.